 Because Sade Sati is defined relative to the natal Moon and not the Lagna or the Sun, every person born under the same Moon sign experiences Sade Sati at roughly the same calendar time.
 This is part of why it gets discussed so widely in families and on the internet: a whole moon-sign group enters the transit together.
 The collective conversation around it can therefore exaggerate or distort the lived reality of any one person.

 Saturn itself, शनि, is the slowest classical Graha.
-NASA's overview of Saturn notes its roughly twenty-nine and a half year orbit, which is the astronomical foundation behind the seven and a half year arc when divided across three Rashis.
+NASA's facts on Saturn note its roughly twenty-nine and a half year orbit, which is the astronomical foundation behind the seven and a half year arc when divided across three Rashis.
 Vedic astrology reads that slowness as significance.
 A planet that moves slowly through the sky is read as a planet whose lessons unfold slowly through a life.
 Saturn is associated with time, structure, discipline, responsibility, age, work, justice, and the long ripening of cause and effect.

 The Moon, by contrast, is the fastest classical Graha and the chief signifier of mind, mood, memory, and inner experience.
-Britannica's overview of Hindu astronomy situates the Moon as central to the calendrical and ritual life of the tradition.
-When the slowest Graha presses on the most sensitive point of the chart, the experience can naturally feel heavy.
-The mind is sensitive ground.
-Sustained pressure on it makes itself felt.
+Britannica's overview of nakshatra describes the lunar mansions through which the Moon moves and notes their role in ritual timing.
+When the slowest Graha presses on the most sensitive point of the chart, the experience can naturally feel heavy because the mind is sensitive ground, and sustained pressure on it makes itself felt.

 That is the honest astronomical picture.
 Saturn, the planet of time and structure, takes a seven and a half year journey across the part of the sky most closely related to your inner life.
 The transit is real, the pressure is often real, and the duration is genuinely long.
 None of that justifies the fear that has grown around the phrase, which we turn to next.